grafana/tempo/docs/sources/api_docs/_index.md

 ### Search tag values V2

 This endpoint retrieves all discovered values and their data types for the given TraceQL identifier.
 The endpoint is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.
 This endpoint is similar to `/api/search/tag/<tag>/values` but operates on TraceQL identifiers and types.
 See [TraceQL](../traceql/) documention for more information.
-The following request will return all discovered service names.
+The following request returns all discovered service names.

 ```
 GET /api/search/tag/.service.name/values